eCTD document templates

 Structured information in tabular formats

-Where possible, the templates apply tabular formats or bullet lists for factual information.
+The templates apply tabular formats or bullet lists for factual information, where possible.
 The factual information is often given as placeholders for factual values.

 Multiple options for granularity